 I recently spent two weeks in Buzios, Brazil.
-Only a 3ish hour drive from Rio de Janeiro, Buzios is an easy and enjoyable side trip if you’re planning a trip to Rio.
+Only a 3ish hour drive from Rio de Janeiro, Buzios is an easy and enjoyable side trip if you’re planning a vacation in Rio.

 Buzios is a resort town nestled into a hilly peninsula with over 20 beaches.
 The water is a beautiful shade of dark turquoise and green, and the beaches are sandy and often lined with jungle covered hills.
 It’s a popular spot for Brazilian and Argentine tourists, so if you don’t want to share the beaches with lots of people, avoid the end of December through February.
 The flip side to popularity is that the area has plenty of good accommodation, restaurant, and nightlife options (year round).